yegle/your-dns/README.md

     docker network create --subnet 172.30.0.0/16 infra_network
 ```
 2. Modify `.env` file.
 See the comment in that file for instructions.
-3. Use your favorate ACME client to create free certificate from Let's
+3. Use your favorite ACME client to create free certificate from Let's
    Encrypt and save it in `./letsencrypt` directory.
 If your domain
    name's NS is Cloudflare, the following is an example on how to do it
    within docker: